 Several special entries can be added to the package list:

-all – Turns verbose output for all selectable packages on or off. +/- can be used with this.
+all – Turns verbose debugging output for all selectable packages on or off. +/- can be used with this.

-trace – Enables API trace output.
+trace – Enables API call trace output.

-ttimes – Adds elapsed times to the trace output.
+ttimes – Adds elapsed times to the API call trace output.
 This will also enable tracing.

 ttop – Limits trace output to the top-level API calls.
 This will also enable tracing.

 Additionally, the output files/streams to which the output will be directed can be set in the HDF5_DEBUG string environment variable.
-The numbers 1 (stdout) and 2 (stderr) can appear in the string and all subsequently listed packages will have their output directed to that file or stream.
+A number (including 1 (stdout) and 2 (stderr)) can appear in the string and all subsequently listed packages will have their output directed to that file descriptor or stream.
 The default output stream is stderr.

 The default value of HDF5_DEBUG when it is not set is "-all" so no debug or trace output will be emitted by default.